foxlet/macOS-Simple-KVM/README.md

 ```
 > Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` for VNC support.

 Then run `basic.sh` to start the machine and install macOS.
-Remember to partition in Disk Utility first!
+Remember to partition in Disk Utility first! (macOS extended journaled)

 ## Step 2a (Virtual Machine Manager)
 1. If instead of QEMU, you'd like to import the setup into Virt-Manager for further configuration, just run `sudo ./make.sh --add`.
-2. After running the above command, add `MyDisk.qcow2` as storage in the properties of the newly added entry for VM.
+2. After running the above command, add `macOS.qcow2` as storage in the properties of the newly added entry for VM.

 ## Step 2b (Headless Systems)
 If you're using a cloud-based/headless system, you can use `headless.sh` to set up a quick VNC instance.
 Settings are defined through variables as seen in the following example.
 VNC will start on port `5900` by default.